Complete bounded embedded complex curves in C^2: Image complete complex curves in convex domains

-A.\ Alarc\'{o}n is supported by Vicerrectorado de Pol\'{i}tica Cient\'{i}fica e Investigaci\'{o}n de la Universidad de Granada, and is partially supported by MCYT-FEDER grants MTM2007-61775 and MTM2011-22547, Junta de Andaluc\'{i}a Grant P09-FQM-5088, and the grant PYR-2012-3 CEI BioTIC GENIL (CEB09-0010) of the MICINN CEI Program.
+A.\ Alarc\'on is supported by the Ram\'on y Cajal program of the Spanish Ministry of Economy and Competitiveness, he is also partially supported by MCYT-FEDER grants MTM2007-61775 and MTM2011-22547, MINECO/FEDER grant no. MTM2014-52368-P, Junta de Andaluc\'{i}a Grant P09-FQM-5088, and the grant PYR-2012-3 CEI BioTIC GENIL (CEB09-0010) of the MICINN CEI Program, Spain.